facebook/react/README.md

 Read our [contributing guide](https://facebook.github.io/react/contributing/how-to-contribute.html) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to React.

-### Good First Bug
+### Beginner Friendly Bugs

-To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first bugs](https://github.com/facebook/react/labels/good%20first%20bug) that contain bugs which are fairly easy to fix.
+To help you get your feet wet and get you familiar with our contribution process, we have a list of [beginner friendly bugs](https://github.com/facebook/react/labels/Difficulty%3A%20beginner) that contain bugs which are fairly easy to fix.
 This is a great place to get started.

 ### License